Tigerryttaren/M7002E-Computer-Graphics/README.md

 A green star has been drawn.
 A four-pointed star was chosen because it is very easy do draw compared to a five-pointed star, for example.

 ##### Easy Creation of Additional Figures
-I've designed the code so that the drawing of the figures are done in functions, which can easily be called on to make additional figures.
+The code was designed so that the drawing of the figures are done in functions, which can easily be called on to make additional figures.

 ##### Preserves the OpenGL State
-Ive used the functions *glPushAttrib()*, *glPushMatrix()*, *glPopAttrib()*, and *glPopMatrix()*, for preserving the openGL state before translating or rotating the figures, and also before changing attributes such as colors.
+The functions *glPushAttrib()*, *glPushMatrix()*, *glPopAttrib()*, and *glPopMatrix()* was used  for preserving the openGL state before translating or rotating the figures, and also before changing attributes such as colors.

 Lab 2
 =======================